Training Programs

 We can collaborate!

-This innovative training, consisting of 8 weekly 90-minute virtual sessions followed by 2 immersive in-person days, will explore how community organizers collaborate with movement lawyers to break historic patterns of discrimination and build equitable grassroots power.
+This innovative training, consisting of 6 weekly 90-minute virtual sessions followed by 3 immersive in-person days, will explore how community organizers collaborate with movement lawyers to break historic patterns of discrimination and build equitable, grassroots power.

 - Social Change Theory: Understand and apply frameworks for social change commonly used by community movements.

-- Movement Lawyering: Explore how legal tools and strategies can (i) address systemic inequities driving poverty and harming marginalized communities; (ii) advance progressive grassroots campaigns; and (iii) discern what is legal and what is just.
+- Movement Lawyering: Explore how legal tools and strategies can address systemic inequities driving poverty and harming marginalized communities by advancing progressive grassroots campaigns.

 - Community Organizing: Examine how organizers use base-building, direct action, legislative advocacy, and coalition work to build movements.

-- Campaign Development: Learn about designing, implementing, and sustaining effective campaigns; power mapping and identifying allies and adversaries; building capacity to make change; and leverage points for impactful campaigns.
+- Campaign Development: Learn about designing, implementing, and sustaining effective campaigns; power mapping to identify allies and adversaries; building capacity to make change; and leverage points for impactful campaigns.

 - Storytelling: Communicate clear and powerful narratives to drive change and inspire action.